In this policy, we use the following terms:

 - “We”, “us”, and “our” refers to Simmarcom Limited.

 This Policy details what personal data we collect, how we use it, how we share it and with whom, how we manage that data, your rights and how you exercise your rights.
-It encompasses data we collect in the course of our business and data we collect on the following web sites and services:
+It encompasses data we collect in the course of our business and data we collect on our web sites and services, which include:

 - Simmarcom limited, hosted at https://www.simmarcom.co.uk